Ten Attendants: Downfall of the eunuch faction

 Around September 189, the eunuchs hatched a plot to assassinate He Jin.
-They issued a fake imperial order in Empress Dowager He's name, instructing He Jin to enter the palace to meet her.
-On 22 September 189, He Jin fell into an ambush and died at the hands of the eunuchs, who declared him guilty of treason.
-After He Jin's death, his subordinates Wu Kuang (吳匡) and Zhang Zhang (張璋), along with Yuan Shao, Yuan Shu and others, led their troops to storm the palace and kill the eunuchs in revenge.
+Zhang Rang planted a spy to overhear He Jin's conversation with the Empress Dowager He about exterminating the eunuchs.
+Once the spy reported back to the eunuchs with the details of He Jin's plan, they issued a fake summons to He Jin under the name of the Empress Dowager.
+On 22 September 189, He Jin arrived without his escort to the Imperial Palace, where he was subsequently trapped and brutally murdered by the eunuchs, who alleged he was guilty of treason against the Han.
+After He Jin's death, his subordinates Wu Kuang (吳匡) and Zhang Zhang (張璋), along with Yuan Shao, Yuan Shu, Cao Cao, and others, led their troops to storm the palace and kill the eunuchs in revenge.
 They indiscriminately slaughtered anyone who looked like a eunuch; some young men who had no facial hair, in desperation, dropped their pants in front of the soldiers to prove that they were not eunuchs.
 During the attack, the eunuchs took Empress Dowager He, Emperor Shao and the Prince of Chenliu (Liu Xie) hostage and tried to flee from the palace up the Yellow River toward Chang'an.
 Lu Zhi intercepted the eunuch Duan Gui (段珪) and saved the empress dowager from him.
 He Miao, who was sympathetic towards the eunuchs, was killed by Wu Kuang and Dong Zhuo's younger brother, Dong Min (董旻).
 Over 2,000 people died in the attack.

 Zhang Rang and some 10 other eunuchs managed to bring Emperor Shao and the Prince of Chenliu to the riverbank, with imperial forces led by Lu Zhi and Min Gong (閔貢) hot on their heels.
 Zhang Rang turned to Emperor Shao and tearfully said, "We're going to be destroyed and chaos will break out in the Empire.
 Your Majesty, please take care of yourself!"
 He then threw himself into the river and drowned.

+Dong Zhuo later found the stranded Emperor Shao and Liu Xie and escorted them back to Luoyang, where he appointed himself as Minister of Works.
+Later that year, Dong Zhuo deposed Emperor Shao and replaced him with Liu Xie, who later became known as Emperor Xian.
+Dong Zhuo's tyranny and the subsequent breakdown of central command that followed kicked off a series of civil wars that lasted for nearly a century, during which time the Han Dynasty came to an end and the Three Kingdoms period started in its place.